rust-lang/prev.rust-lang.org/faq.md

 #### How can I convert a `String` or `Vec<T>` to a slice (`&str` and `&[T]`)?

-Using Deref coercions! `Strings` and `Vec`s will automatically coerce to their respective slices when referenced.
+Using Deref coercions `Strings` and `Vec`s will automatically coerce to their respective slices when passed by reference with `&` or `& mut`.

 #### How can I convert from `&str` to `String` or the other way around?